jmuelbert/generator-swift/README.md

  ### Additional for the Console Application and the Class Library

- Now its provided a gulpfile for do an lintcheck for the swiftfile's This is only available on OSX.
+ Now its provided a gulpfile for do an lintcheck for the swiftfile's This is only available on macOS.
 Init with `npm install`

     - Call with `gulp`do a linkcheck and build
     - Call with `gulp lint`only the lintcheck.

  ## Subcommand available:

-    - swift:class - Create a new class template in the Sources Directory
+    - `swift:class` - Create a new class template in the Sources Directory
-        - swift:class <name> The new class name
+        - `swift:class` `name` The new class name
-        - swift:class path/<name> write the template in the subdirectory
+        - `swift:class` `path/name` write the template in the subdirectory

 ## License